Danish-7786/FinacPlus-Assignment/README.md

 # Update .env with your configurations

-if you want the mongodb atlas link of the user contact user at 9054684786
+if you want the mongodb atlas link of the user contact developer at 9054684786
 # Example .env content:
 ```bash
 PORT=8000